Table of Contents Show

 Do you have small children who are fans of Elmo and friends?
 Do they know every sing-along by heart?
 Then Sesame Place, Langhorne in Philadelphia will be the perfect theme park.

 It is the only theme park in the US based entirely on Sesame Street’s children’s television show.
 It is also the first-ever theme park to become a certified autism center globally.
-It is one of the best amusement parks for toddlers.

-This magic kingdom hosts a variety of kid-friendly attractions, from Elmo’s Flying Fish and Mix n’ Match Twiddle Tracks (a children’s train ride) to The Count’s Splash Castle- a multiple-tier water park attraction with numerous water slides and a 1000 gallon dumping bucket.
+This magic kingdom hosts a variety of kid-friendly attractions, from Elmo’s Flying Fish and Mix n’ Match Twiddle Tracks (a children’s train ride) to The Count’s Splash Castle- a multiple-tier water park attraction with numerous water slides and a 1000-gallon dumping bucket.
 Slimey’s Square also has play areas designated for young kids 5 and under.

 Not everything is catered towards younger kids only.
 The big kids can enjoy rides like the Vapor Plaza and Oscar’s Wacky Taxi (a wooden coaster with a sharp first drop).
-Big kids can also head to Twiddle bug Land, a water park area with exciting water rides and adventures.
+Big kids can also head to Twiddle Bug Land, a water park area with exciting water rides and adventures.

 The Sesame Neighborhood is a real-life replica of Sesame Street with all the storefronts and shops.
-The characters pop in for pictures and put-up small performances.
+The characters pop in for pictures and put up small performances.
 Breakfast with Elmo is a hit among young kids where they can dine and interact with Elmo, Cookie Monster, and Abby.

 There are also multiple live shows throughout the day, which is a perfect way to cool down after the rides.
 Try to sneak in early to sit near the front as the characters keep interacting with kids through little waves or gestures.
 The younger children are sure to love it.

 The best way to wrap up the day would be to head for the evening parade.
 Nearly all Sesame Street Bay characters appear with favorite sing-alongs playing in the background and splendid lighting.
-It is one of the best amusement parks for toddlers.

 Sesame Place is one of the best theme parks to visit, offering something for both little kids and older children.